 Turn in a 10-15 page full research project proposal.
 This paper should build upon your earlier research proposal outline and should clearly and specifically identify the research problem, research questions, and research design.
 It should also document your interactions with your primary client(s).
-The research proposal should address all of the elements noted by HBR in their Table 6.1 on pages 131-132, but it should be a full narrative description, not just a checklist.
-The questions I provided for critiquing applied research reports are another good guide for the points which should be addressed in your proposal (up to, but not including, the results and discussion).
+The research proposal should address all of the elements noted in the course textbook (Table 6.1 on pages 131-132), but it should be a full narrative description, not just a checklist.
+The questions provided for critiquing applied research reports are another good guide for the points which should be addressed in your proposal (up to, but not including, the results and discussion).

-Following are guidelines for carrying out surveys and focus groups that allow you to be in compliance with BSU's guidelines for the ethical treatment of human subjects in research.
+Following are guidelines for carrying out surveys and focus groups that allow you to be in compliance with Ball State's guidelines for the ethical treatment of human subjects in research.

-It is always preferable for your research projects if the identities of participants remain anonymous.
-If it is absolutely necessary that you know who your subjects are (e.g., because you have to link together multiple data sources on each participant), you should take all possible steps to keep the identities of participants confidential.
-Do not report out findings on individual participants and do not use real names if you are describing individual participants or quoting them.
+It is always preferable for your research projects that the identities of participants remain anonymous.
+If it is absolutely necessary that you know who your subjects are (i.e., because you have to link together multiple data sources on each participant), you should take all possible steps to keep the identities of participants confidential.
+Do not report out findings on individual participants, and do not use real names if you are describing individual participants or quoting them.
 Destroy your research notes, database, etc. with any individually identifying information once the class is over.
 When you are surveying students (via a cover letter) or conducting focus groups or individual interviews (via verbal remarks), you should inform your participants:

-- that they are participating in a research study - that they have the right not to participate in any part of the study (i.e., any question) or to stop participating completely at any time - why you are surveying/interviewing them; what the purpose of your study is, how the results will be used, and how your study will benefit BSU - how you will ensure either anonymity or confidentiality - that you will destroy individually identifying materials once the study is finished - that they should contact me (give them my contact info. from the syllabus) if they have any questions or concerns
+- That they are participating in a research study. - That they have the right not to participate in any part of the study (e.g., any question) or to stop participating completely at any time. - Why you are surveying/interviewing them; what the purpose of your study is; how the results will be used; and how your study will benefit Ball State. - How you will ensure either anonymity or confidentiality. - That you will destroy individually identifying materials once the study is finished. - That they should contact the instructor (give them instructor's contact information from the syllabus) if they have any questions or concerns.

-I need to see your materials (survey cover letter, focus group or interview guidelines, etc.) that address these issues before you collect any data.
+The instructor must see your materials (survey cover letter, focus group or interview guidelines, etc.) that address these issues before you collect any data.